TobikoData/sqlmesh/docs/concepts/glossary.md

 ## Abstract Syntax Tree
 A tree representation of the syntactic structure of source code.
 Each tree node represents a construct that occurs.
 The tree is abstract because it does not represent every detail appearing in the actual syntax; it also does not have a standard representation.

+## Backfill
+Load or refresh model data, triggered by a sqlmesh plan command.

 ## Catalog
 A catalog is a collection of schemas.
 A schema is a collection of database objects such as tables and views.